Modern data stack misses unstructured data processing.

 Source is maintained in connector-backend.

-Model is the core component to process the unstructured visual data to solve a certain CV Task.
+Model is the core component to process the unstructured data to solve a certain AI task.
 VDP uses Triton Inference Server under the hood to optimise AI model inference for various frameworks including TensorRT, TensorFlow, PyTorch, ONNX, Python, and more.

 model definition to abstract a model source (i.e., codebase) so the users can adopt different approaches to import models.
 Different approaches can provide different features.
 For example, some approaches support version control but some do not.
 It is up to the users to adopt approach they are already familiar with.
 We strive to support as many popular model sources as possible.
 See Import Models for more details.